Cheeseburgers and Couscous: An America-Morocco Cultural Exchange Blog

 They did a great job.
 You can tell they are proud of their school.

 It appears the American contingent will no longer be contributing to this exchange project, but please keep following for more information about Moroccan culture and daily life in Azilal.
+If you know a committed teacher who would like to take part in an active exchange next year, please use the email in the sidebar to let us know!

 A lot of you may not know very much about Morocco, a country in North Africa that has a very interesting mix of cultures.
 You can find it right across the Strait of Gibraltar from Spain, so you can imagine the influence Spain has on Morocco and vice versa.